 Range anxiety – the fear of not making it to your destination without recharging – is a big concern for those buying an electric vehicle (EV).
 We’ve done the research and ranked 20 battery EVs currently on sale in order of range when fully charged.

 It’s important to note that we are listing purely battery-powered vehicles here, so plug-in hybrids are not included.
-The range estimates are from New European Driving Cycle (NEDC) testing.
-These are the same tests used to produce mpg and CO2 emission figures for combustion-engined cars, and there is debate about their real-world accuracy.
-However, NEDC figures do serve as a level playing field for comparing the range of EVs.
+The range figures are from New European Driving Cycle (NEDC) tests.
+A new ‘WLTP’ test-cycle is well on the way to phasing out NEDC results, and thus some of the newest cars on this list have estimated range results.
 Prices quoted include government EV grants where relevant.

 Renault Twizy – NEDC range: 62 miles

 Is it a car?
 Well, technically the Renault Twizy is classed as a quadricycle, meaning it has to conform to limits on weight and power.
 Fitted with a 13kW (17hp) motor driving the rear wheels, the Twizy is capable of just 50mph.
 But being designed for city use suits it just fine, as does an NEDC range of 62 miles.
 Prices are also low, starting at £6,690, plus compulsory battery rental.

 Essentially a rebadged version of the Mitsubishi i-MiEV – a car no longer sold in the UK – the C-Zero ups the power stakes to 49kW (67hp).
 The rear-mounted motor drives the back wheels, and is claimed to be capable of pushing the C-Zero to an 80mph top speed.
 Driving like that won’t help the 93-mile range, though.
 It costs from £16,020.